unparalleled-js/docs-1/connectors/zendesk/get-organization-by-external-id-action.md

     <tr>
       <td>External ID</a></td>
       <td>
-        The organization's external ID.
+        The external ID of the organization(s).
 You can query multiple external IDs with the <code>,</code> separator.
       </td>
     </tr>
   </tbody>